Sardar Patel Memorial College

-Sardar Patel Memorial College is a degree college in Bihar Sharif in the district of Nalanda in Bihar, India.
+Sardar Patel Memorial College, also known as S.P.M.
+College, Udantpuri, is a degree college in Bihar Sharif in the district of Nalanda in Bihar, India.
 It is a constituent unit of Patliputra University.
-The college offers senior secondary education and undergraduate degree in arts, science, and information technology.
+The college offers undergraduate degree and postgraduate degree in arts, science, and information technology.

 History

+The college, named after freedom fighter and the first Deputy Prime Minister of India, Sardar Vallabhbhai Patel, was established in 1974.

-The college was established in 1974 in the area having the remains of an ancient fort, which is believed to have been part of the Udantpuri University founded by the king Gopala of Pala Dynasty in 8th century AD.
-The neighbourhood is still known by the name 'Udantpuri' after the name of the ancient university.
+It was built in the area having the remains of an ancient fort, which is believed to have been part of the Udantpuri University, founded by the king Gopala of Pala Dynasty in 8th century AD.
+The neighbourhood is still known by the name 'Udantpuri' after the name of the historical university.

 It was converted into a constituent unit of Magadh University in 1980.
 The college has become a constituent unit of Patliputra University since March 2018.

 Degrees and courses

 The college offers the following degrees and courses.